peopleworks/PlayingWithSQLQuery/README.md

 # Playing With SQL Query
-Join, duplicates, cleaning, useful links and more
+Joins, duplicates, cleaning, useful links and more

 Share ideas from findings and doings